-Based on the results of the investigation, the judge decides whether it is necessary to open a hearing for the juvenile.
-If the court determines that the educational approach made at the time and sometimes the juvenile's attendant (a lawyer in many cases), school teacher, employer, and volunteer probation officer in charge.
+People who attend a hearing are the summoned juvenile and his/her custodian(s), and sometimes the juvenile's attendant (a lawyer in many cases), school teacher, employer, and volunteer probation officer in charge.
 In certain serious cases where the existence or non-existence of the facts of the delinquency is disputed, the family court may, at its discretion, have a public prosecutor attend the hearing.
 However, as it is not an open procedure like criminal proceedings, the general public is not permitted to observe the hearing.